 The data from the major European study can be used to get a rough idea of what can be expected from PSA screening.

-If 1,000 men between the ages of 55 and 69 regularly have PSA screening tests over a time period of 13 years, the following results can be expected:
+So these results can only be used to get a general idea of what men in Germany can expect from a PSA test.
+One reason for this is because a different PSA cut-off level was used in this study than the one typically used in Germany.
+If 1,000 men between the ages of 55 and 69 regularly have PSA screening tests over a time period of 16 years, the following results can be expected:

 How great are the benefits and risks of PSA screening?

-- But the test will also detect tumors and cell changes that would never have caused any problems.
-This kind of "overdiagnosis" is estimated to occur in about 30 out of 1,000 men who take part in this screening program, and they may receive unnecessary treatment as a result.
+- Harms: But the test will also detect tumors and cell changes that would never have caused any problems.
+This kind of "overdiagnosis" occurs in about 60 out of 1,000 men who take part in this screening program, and they may receive unnecessary treatment as a result.

 The following illustration shows the pros and cons of PSA screening at a glance.

 As mentioned above, these numbers are estimates.
-On the one hand, different PSA cut-off levels are recommended in Germany.
-Also, the men in the study were observed for only 13 years on average afterwards.
+That's partly because different PSA cut-off levels are recommended in Germany.
+Also, the men in the study were observed for 16 years on average afterwards.
 A longer observation period could lead to different results.

 Making a decision